 Candidates possessing a bachelor's degree may be permitted to enroll in graduate courses as non-degree seeking candidates.
 Preference will be given to degree-seeking candidates when enrollment is limited.
-In the event the non-degree candidate decides to seek admission to graduate study, no more than 9 semester hours of coursework may be applied to the graduate program.
+The non-degree candidate may complete no more than 9 semester hours of coursework.
+After completing 9 hours the non-degree candidate must apply to the graduate program or discontinue taking graduate classes.